Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/duckdb-configs.md

 ### Fetching credentials from context

 Instead of specifying the credentials through the settings block, you can also use the CREDENTIAL_CHAIN secret provider.
 This means that you can use any supported mechanism from AWS to obtain credentials (e.g., web identity tokens).
-You can read more about the secret providers here.
 To use the CREDENTIAL_CHAIN provider and automatically fetch credentials from AWS, specify the provider in the secrets key:

 ```yml
 default: